HASH IT OUT

 Your analysis whether it be thru a forensic software suite (which does everything but cook dinner), or individual packages that calculate file hashes can use the NSRL data set to “hopefully” eliminate non-essential files, or identify important ones.
 Find and learn how to use appropriate software to calculate, confirm, massage and work with hash data that is generated.

-The problem with the NIST format, is that is contains a lot of information in a csv format which may not be of any use to most people and hard to manipulate because of size and.
+The problem with the NIST .db format, is that is contains a lot of information in the data base format which may not be of any use to most people and hard to manipulate because of size and.
 Also:

 The problem with the forensic suites, is that sometimes they require a specific format of the hash values you provide as reference.
 For instance, one suite, which may have changed its requirement since I last had a license, was that if you supplied a list of MD5 values, it required a header line of “MD5”.
 It just seems that a program with the smarts to analyze hash values, doesn’t need the explicit MD5 as a column header.
 Again my $.02.
 Another product I recently heard requires another specific format to be ingested into its analysis.
 On my soapbox again.
 These packages are so good, why require any special format.
 A list of MD5 hashes, is just that, a simple data list.
 (Now I’m up to $.04).